mentor

 The mentoring program starts as soon as Fall rush is complete:

-• The Mentoring Committee introduces new members to the program and assesses interest for the new year.
+• The Chapter President introduces new members to the program and assesses interest for the new year.

-• Undergraduates and alumni register for the Mentoring Advantage Program on the Phi Psi portal.
+• Undergraduates and alumni register for the Mentoring Advantage Program on the Phi Psi website.

-• We pair alumni and undergraduates according to their careers and areas of interest.
+• Brothers are paired according to their careers and areas of interest.

 Fall term

-The mentoring sessions start during winter term and last into the spring.
+Most of the mentoring sessions happen during winter and spring term.
 The program is set up to make it really easy for alumni to participate by providing the structure and the resources you need.
 Here’s how it works:

-• Discussion guides are available to support mentoring sessions.
+• Discussion guides are available to support the mentoring sessions if needed

 Winter and Spring